Hazaras refuse to bury slain miners

 Protesters said it was as if the assailants “flee with complete impunity” each time after killing their community members.

-Meanwhile, the Majlis Wahdat-e-Muslimeen also organised sit-ins and protests at Numaish Chowrangi, Abbas Town and Ancholi to show solidarity with the Hazara community members protesting against the Machh tragedy.
+Meanwhile, the Majlis Wahdat-e-Muslimeen also organised sit-ins and protests at Numaish Chowrangi, Abbas Town and Ancholi to show solidarity with the Hazara community members protesting against the Mach tragedy.

-Meanwhile, protest demonstrations were held in Peshawar and other major cities of the country.

-Asim Yasin adds: PPP Chairman Bialwal Bhutto Zardari is likely to visit Quetta today (Thursday) to express the condolence with victim families of martyrs of Hazara of Machh tragedy.

-PML-N Vice President Maryam Nawaz Sharif had already announced to visit Quetta today (Thursday) to condole with the families of martyrs of Machh tragedy.
+PML-N Vice President Maryam Nawaz Sharif had already announced to visit Quetta today (Thursday) to condole with the families of martyrs of Mach tragedy.